-The 4 things you need to understand if you want to make more money dropshipping ...
+4 things to know to make more money dropshipping

 There are 4 factors that every successful dropshipping store has to think about if they want to make more money: